Dr. Andrew Pekosz

 Camille Wouters

 Camille graduated from the University of Edinburgh (Scotland) in 2020 with a BSc in Biological Sciences (Biochemistry).
 Previously she has worked in labs which study trypanosome VSG switching and changing Simian-HIV populations within a single host.
 Her undergraduate dissertation at Edinburgh’s Buck Lab focused on changing viral and host miRNA levels in in vitro MCMV infections.
-Now, Camille is working to characterize SARS-CoV-2 variants appearing in persistently infected immunocompromised patients.
+In the Pekosz lab, Camille has characterised SARS-CoV-2 variants appearing in persistently infected immunocompromised patients, and now studies the vesicle trafficking pathways that SARS-CoV-2 requires for replication.
 Outside of the lab, she enjoys pretty much any outdoor activity, reading, swimming and drinking Earl Grey tea.

 Elgin Akin